BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/animated-checkbox/animated-checkbox-documentation.md

 ### VAnimatedCheckbox

-Vuero provides nicely styled switch segment when you need to display such control in your forms.
-Vuero `VAnimatedCheckbox` component have several color modififers.
+Tranxactprovides nicely styled switch segment when you need to display such control in your forms.
+Tranxact`VAnimatedCheckbox` component have several color modififers.
 Available modifiers are `primary`, `success`, `info`, `warning` and `danger`.
 Please refer to the markup for more details about usage.